 “We will finish the job of getting a total of $2,000 in cash relief to people who need it the most,” Biden said at an event in Delaware on Thursday evening.
 “The $600 already appropriated is simply not enough.”

 While many are optimistic about the U.S. stimulus package, the plan isn’t exactly a done deal at the moment.
 The proposal may still change under congressional opposition.
 Perhaps, there may be tax hikes that could hurt stocks of certain sectors.Oil Price Continues To Climb Higher

-Oil prices moved higher on Monday as a weaker dollar offset fresh concerns about the prospect of how renewed lockdowns could potentially affect global fuel demand.
-You could say that the oil price is also rising on optimism that government stimulus globally will support economic recovery.
-Brent crude futures gained 7 cents to $55.48 a barrel and the U.S. WTI crude was at $52.39 a barrel, up 12 cents a barrel as of 7:44 a.m.
+Oil prices moved higher on Tuesday on optimism that government stimulus globally will support economic recovery.
+The demand for oil appears to be outweighing the worries that additional COVID-19 pandemic lockdowns could reduce the usage of fuel.
+Brent crude futures gained 56 cents to $55.25 a barrel and the U.S. WTI crude was at $52.48 a barrel, up 12 cents a barrel as of 4.15 a.m.
 ET.

 Investors are optimistic about the oil demand in China, the world’s top crude oil importer.
 Fresh off the output data released on Monday, we saw that its refinery output rose 3% to a new record in 2020.
 Here’s what happened.
 During the onset of the pandemic, China has been taking advantage of the low oil price.
 The country has been loading up oil at low prices.
 For most of 2020, you could say the strong demand in China single-handedly supported the oil market.
 That was when demand in Europe and the U.S. plummeted in the face of the pandemic.Netflix Earnings